-Based in Tokyo, Japan, you will contribute to the firm, by developing analysis and conveying insights to enhance clients’ decision-making.
+Based in Tokyo, Japan, you will contribute to the firm, by developing analysis and conveying insights to enhance clients’ decision-making as they navigate the energy transition.
 You will be part of a fast-growing team that will be the Japan “start-up” within the broader APAC team.
 You will play an active role in all aspects of client engagement: helping identify issues, forming hypotheses, conducting analysis, and synthesising conclusions into recommendations.

 The successful applicants will combine technical strength with a strong track record of leadership and performance in team-oriented environments.

 Successful candidates will work in a dynamic, intellectually stimulating, and demanding yet supportive environment.
 They will enjoy autonomy, the opportunity to substantially influence major decisions in the energy sector, and to grow into industry experts under the guidance of directors with deep experience addressing major strategic issues at the world’s leading advisory firms.

 The position suits a recent STEM graduate of a bachelor’s or master’s programme.

 - Develop timely and rigorous quantitative analyses to enhance clients’ decision making

 - Work closely with our modelling team, structuring economic problems into quantifiable analyses and deriving insights from the model results

 - Contribute to our product development, by identifying new opportunities and expanding our capabilities

 - Engage with clients to thoroughly understand their requirements